 When to Use the Opposite of Pause?

-Imagine you’re giving instructions or narrating a story.
-Using the right word helps your message flow smoothly.
+Just imagine you’re making a point, or telling someone what happened.
+The right word will help your message flow easily.
 Here are some typical scenarios:

-- In storytelling: “And then, he resumed his journey.”
+In narrative: “And then, he continued on his way.”

-- In sports: “The game will proceed after the injury timeout.”
+In sports: “The game will continue following the injury timeout.”

-- In work or studies: “After the break, students carried on with their exams.”
+At work or in school: “After the break, students continued with their exams.”

 How to Use These Words Correctly: Step-by-Step Guide